Anthony Nolan Anti Modern Slavery Statement for the Financial Year 1st April 2022 to 31st March 2023

-Anthony Nolan is a registered charity in England and Wales and Scotland that helps save the lives of people with blood cancer or blood disorders who need a blood stem cell or bone marrow transplant.
-We use our register to match remarkable individuals willing to donate their blood stem cells to people who desperately need lifesaving transplants.
+Anthony Nolan is a registered charity in England, Wales, and Scotland that helps save the lives of people with blood cancer or blood disorders who need a blood stem cell or bone marrow transplant.
+We use our register to match remarkable individuals willing to donate their blood stem cells to people who desperately need lifesaving transplants

 This statement has been approved by Anthony Nolan’s Board of Trustees and Strategic Leadership Team who recognise the importance of the Modern Slavery Act.
 The Chief Financial Officer takes the lead to ensure that processes to comply with the Modern Slavery Act continue to be implemented across Anthony Nolan.